wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 As previously mentioned, you can import data into your Power BI model by using an SQL query.
-SQL stands for Structured Query Language and is a standardized programming language that is used to manage relational databases and perform various operations on the data in them.
+SQL stands for Structured Query Language and is a standardized programming language that is used to manage relational databases and perform various data management operations

 Consider the scenario where your database has a large table that is comprised of sales data over several years.
 Sales data from 2009 is not